 In this chapter the overall control of CHB-STATCOMs implemented in the rotating dq-reference frame is provided.
-Due to its uniform switching pattern and thus uniform power distribution among cells, PS-PWM is here considered as the modulator stage.
+Due to its uniform switching pattern and thus uniform power distribution among cells, PS-PWM is here considered for the modulation stage.